Peergos/ipfs-nucleus/README.md

 It will read its config from a prior existing ipfs config file if present, or create one with the relevant parameters.
 It uses a v0 blockstore (cids) rather than a v1 (multihashes).

+The CLI supports the following sub-commands similar to ipfs:
+* init
+* config

 ## Building
 > go build daemon/ipfs-nucleus.go